mhahsler/arules/docs/measures.md

 **Alias:** RHS support, consequent support

-Support of the right-hand-side of the rule.
+Support of the right-hand side of the rule.

 $$
 \mathrm{RHSsupp}(X \Rightarrow Y)